paper5375/Polyquine/README.md

 # Polyquine
-  This is a program that prints its own source code when run in JavaScript and Java.
-This is by no means the smallest or best of its kind, it exists as a proof of concept.
+  A collection of programs that print their own source code in multiple languages.
+Folders are named after the languages their program runs in.